-In 2009, the tourism sector directly and indirectly contributed 7% to the GDP and it created 575 000 jobs.
+Tourism is a vital contributor to the South Africa economy.
+In 2013 the sector contributed directly and indirectly 7% to the GDP and 9% to sustained employment of the country.
 This sector is earmarked for high economic growth, which is expected to generate a significant number of new jobs.
-The NGP has set a target of 225 000 new jobs by 2015.
+The NGP has set a target of 275 000 new jobs by 2020.
 Drinking water quality that matches international standards and reliable water supply and sanitation services are critical to the success of this sector.
 Many tourism sites require on-going attention to aquatic ecosystems.